 6.28.1 Introduction

 This solution, which addresses KI#6, allows the system to enforce policies on Simultaneous use of Network Slices.
 It is based on network side awareness of the Classes of Network Slices a S-NSSAI is compatible with (based on subscription information) and the provision of this information to the UE as part of the network slicing configuration.

-Editor's note: It is FFS why the network configuration information regarding the relationship between slices should be provided to the UE.
+The benefit of providing the compatibility class information to the UE is that this is a policy of compatibility between Network Slices that the UE needs to be aware of, so it requests a set of network slices in compatible classes without trial and errors and thus it is possible minimize the failed attempts to access a desired and compatible Network Slices Set.
+The word "minimize" is used as the UE is aware of compatibility based on GST attribute.
+Other compatibility issues, such as network deployment constraints (e.g. two slices cannot be served in the serving network by the same AMF) or to be addressed in KI#7(e.g. due to band) are not addressed by this solution.
+Should there be no other compatibility issue, this Information in the UE would completely avoid any trial and error.
+However, due to the partial information provided to the UE, should there be other constraints such as concurrent network slice support in AMFs, it is still possible that the UE would have perform a trial and error to have a usable set of network slices.

 6.28.2 High-level Description

 The S-NSSAI subscription information is augmented with a "simultaneous use information" defining the compatibility with other Network Slices.

-Editor's note: It is FFS why the network configuration information would be stored as part of the subscription information of the UE.
+This solution proposes that the Compatibility is decided by the HPLMN as it is a policy of compatibility of usage irrespective of deployment constraint or choices (which might also exists and be additional constraints – e.g. as per KI#7 we may have additional constraints), hence it is part of the subscription data so it can be enforced and provided to the UE by the serving AMF in any PLMN when determining the allowed NSSAI.

 The simultaneous use information is defined by a compatibility class, which may be operator defined or standardised.

 The following compatibility classes are proposed to be standardised: